oracle-livelabs/apex/crm-app/2-faceted-search/2-faceted-search.md

 # Create Faceted Search Page

-In this lab, you learn to create a Faceted Search Page.
-A faceted search page will display and filter Opportunity data using an intuitive experience.
+In this lab, you will be guided through the process of creating a Faceted Search Page.
+The faceted search page will provide an intuitive and user-friendly experience to display and filter Opportunity data.
+This functionality allows users to easily explore and refine the data by applying various filters, making it convenient to access the specific information they need.
+The Faceted Search Page is designed to enhance the user's interaction with the Opportunity data, providing a seamless and efficient search experience.

 Estimated Time: 10 minutes